awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-cachepolicy-cachepolicyconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ParametersInCacheKeyAndForwardedToOrigin`  <a name="cfn-cloudfront-cachepolicy-cachepolicyconfig-parametersincachekeyandforwardedtoorigin"></a>
 The HTTP headers, cookies, and URL query strings to include in the cache key\.
-The values included in the cache key are automatically included in requests that CloudFront sends to the origin\.
+The values included in the cache key are also included in requests that CloudFront sends to the origin\.
 *Required*: Yes
 *Type*: [ParametersInCacheKeyAndForwardedToOrigin](aws-properties-cloudfront-cachepolicy-parametersincachekeyandforwardedtoorigin.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)